• Skip to main content

 Serving Suggestions

 Use the reheated meat in one of your favorite pork recipes.
-Use it as a filling for sandwiches, pork casserole, tamales, pork tacos, or BBQ platters.
-You could also toss some into your favorite soup or salad.
+Use it as a filling for sandwiches, in this Pulled Pork Tater Tot Casserole, tamales, Pulled Pork Tacos, or BBQ platters.
+You could also toss some into your favorite soup like this Winter Pork Stew or salad.

 Frequently Asked Questions